ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 I'm not necessarily looking to solve all of them right now, but would love to figure out ways a virtual assistant might be able to keep me focused when I am able to deal with them.

-I've also been logging things I read that seem useful here https://are.na/ultimape/virtual-assistants-hired-disability-aids but don't have a good sense of how this would work for someone who's not looking for business assistance.
+I've also been logging things I read that seem useful [in a channel on my are.na](https://are.na/ultimape/virtual-assistants-hired-disability-aids) but as I don't have a good sense of how this would work for someone who's not looking for business assistance, I've been struggling things that are relevant.

 ----